Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 * As a site admin, I want to be able to remove product no longer available.

+**Wishlist**
+* As a user, I want to add my favourite products to the wishlist to purchase in the future.
+* As a user, I want to add and remove products from the wishlist.

 **Newsletter Subscription**

 * As a site admin, I want shoppers to be able to provide their contact information to be able to reach out to them with information and offers.